White Center, Washington: Education

 White Center is part of the Highline School District, which covers much of southwestern King County.
 Elementary schools include Beverly Park Elementary, Mount View Elementary, Southern Heights Elementary, and White Center Heights Elementary.
 Secondary schools include Rainier Prep Public Charter School, Cascade Middle School, New Start High School, and Evergreen High School.

 History

+Origin of the name

+In 1918 George White and Hiram Green resolved the question of what to call the booming community.
+White won a coin toss with Green, and thereafter the community was called White Center.

 Incorporation

-White Center is one of only two heavily urbanized areas in King County that is not incorporated as part of a city (the other being Bryn Mawr-Skyway).
+White Center is an urbanized area of King County that is not incorporated as part of a city.
 Seattle has been working towards incorporating the area since the mid-2000s.
 An area south of White Center, known as North Highline, was annexed by neighboring Burien on April 1, 2010.
 The Seattle city council rejected annexation of White Center in 2009, and a measure to annex White Center to Burien was rejected by voters in 2012.
 Plans to annex White Center got a boost in March 2016 when the state legislature directed that $7 million go to the city of Seattle if it annexes the area.
-Completing annexation would require approval by the voters in the area as well as by the Seattle City Council, and would not be completed before 2017.
+Completing annexation would have required approval by the voters in the area as well as by the Seattle City Council, and would not have been completed before 2017.